t3-oss/create-t3-app/www/src/pages/en/usage/next-auth.md

 ## Inclusion of `user.id` on the Session

-`create-t3-app` is configured to utilise the [session callback](https://next-auth.js.org/configuration/callbacks#session-callback) in the NextAuth.js config to include the user's ID within the `session` object.
+Create T3 App is configured to utilise the [session callback](https://next-auth.js.org/configuration/callbacks#session-callback) in the NextAuth.js config to include the user's ID within the `session` object.

 ```ts:pages/api/auth/[...nextauth].ts
 callbacks: {